WISeAgent/demo/README.md

 < !-- END INCLUDE -->
 ```

-**Sample for Jekyll** if the included file doesn't exist, it'll failed the the deploy task in github action
+**Sample for Jekyll** If the included file doesn't exist, it'll failed the the deploy task in github action

 > sample error reported in https://github.com/WISeAgent/demo/actions/runs/7850893429
 > build